jakenielson/croak.io-archived/README.md

 ## To Do

-* Replace NES controller with frog image
-* Keep social navs at the top instead of in collapsed nav
-* Fix mobile viewport units https://css-tricks.com/the-trick-to-viewport-units-on-mobile/
+* Fix sidenav on mobile landscape (put on top of screen, lengthwise)

 ## Future

 * Replace NES.css with custom css
 * Code bloks for articles
-* Fix mobile landscape

 ## Game Fixes